 King Cobra Facts

-- The truly impressive King Cobra remains best known for one outstanding fact.
+- The truly impressive King Cobra remains best known to the world for one outstanding fact.
 That’s the amazing statistic that it ranks as the longest known species of venomous snake known to man.
 Despite its great length, however, it remains rather surprisingly light.

-- The common name of this reptile creates a great deal of confusion, however, being very deceptive.
+- The most frequently used common name of this reptile creates a great deal of confusion, however, being very deceptive.
 That’s because, regardless of its other impressive attributes, it does not qualify as a true cobra.
-True cobras have decidedly different attributes.
+True cobras have decidedly different physical attributes.

-- It nevertheless remains worthy of respect.
+- Regardless of which term one uses, it remains worthy of respect.
 In point of fact, this remarkable animal actually forms the sole member of its own genus.
 No other known species even comes close to its physical qualities.
-This fact alone also makes the snake of particular interest.
+This fact alone also makes the snake of great interest.

-- This fascinating snake also remains worthy of being considered extremely dangerous to humans if provoked.
-This status holds true due to a combination of two factors.
-Those are the toxicity of its venom, and the sheer quantity of venom produced.
+- This fascinating serpent also easily qualifies as fully worthy of being considered extremely dangerous to humans if provoked.
+This status holds true due to a combination of impressive factors.
+Those are the toxicity of its venom, and the quantity of the venom produced.

 - For the moment, the IUCN lists the amazing King Cobra as Vulnerable.
-That status is reflected on the organization’s Red List.
-Habitat loss forms a grave peril, given its region, of course.
+That status is reflected on the organization’s Red List of Threatened Species.
+Habitat loss forms a grave peril for the creature, given its region, of course.
 It also faces the threat of climate change, like other species.

 Related Articles